mgaitan/waliki/README.rst

 **Waliki** is an extensible wiki app for Django with a Git backend.

 .. attention:: It's usable but not production ready yet.
-I'll appreciate you feedback and help.
+I'll appreciate your feedback and help.

 .. image:: https://badge.fury.io/py/waliki.png